-That Council in accordance with Section 236A of the Local Government Act 1993 and Government Gazette notice of the 18 December 2009 adopt the following remuneration for the Mayor, Deputy Mayor and Councillors of Gladstone Regional Council from the 1st January 2010.
+As a consequence of the above resolution in accordance with Section 42(5) of the Local Government )Operations) Regulation 2010 and Government Gazette notice of the 9 December, 2011, the following remuneration schedule for the Mayor, Deputy Mayor and Councillors of Gladstone Regional Council applies from the 1st January 2012.
 Such remuneration shall be for the purpose of remunerating the Mayor, Deputy Mayor and Councillors for the time spent in meeting the statutory and community expectations of the respective positions:-

 Position Remuneration % of rate payable to a Member of the Qld Legislative Assembly

-Mayor 100.0%
+Mayor 95.0% ie. \$130,292

-Deputy Mayor 67.5%
+Deputy Mayor 62.5% ie. \$85,718

-Councillors 60.0%"
+Councillors 55.0% ie. \$75,432